GLCRealm/OVS-Using-Blockchain/README.md

-# 🗳️ Online Voting System using Blockchain (OVS 2.0)
+# 🗳️ Online Voting System using Blockchain

 A secure, fast, and transparent online voting platform powered by **Blockchain** and OTP-based **email verification**.
 This system leverages modern web technologies like **FastAPI** and **Flask**, with Python-based backend logic to ensure data integrity, voter authentication, and tamper-proof voting processes.